-FAFSA also puts you in consideration for state aid programs — although eligibility and submission deadline may differ by state.
+FAFSA also puts you in consideration for state aid programs — although eligibility and submission deadline may differ from state to state.

-The quickest and most convenient way is by doing it online @ www.FAFSA.gov.
-It is available in both English & Spanish.
+Alternatively, you may do it online through StudentAid.gov, which has been updated with a new “mobile-friendly” design.
 To help you through the process, step-by-step instructions are provided throughout the online application process.

 PDF is also available for you to print and fill out manually or is screen-fillable.
 Remember, you must sign, date, and mail the form to the address provided for processing.

 In addition to submitting your FAFSA, be sure to meet your FAFSA deadline.
-With more students vying for aid, it’s almost always in your best interest to submit your application sooner rather.
-When in doubt, contact your school’s financial aid office about the deadline for FAFSA.
+With more students vying for aid, it’s almost always in your best interest to submit your application sooner rather than later.

 And if, for some reasons, filling out the form this year yielded no financial aid for you, don’t let it deter you from submitting it again the following year.